-If you are a small business owner, you may want to factor in your business plans when deciding what type of bankruptcy to file.
-For example, a Chapter 7 bankruptcy may be a viable option for you if you want to discharge your debt without a repayment plan and gain a fresh start.
-However, if you plan on continuing your business, you may want to elect a Chapter 13 bankruptcy in order to maintain a relationship with your vendors and suppliers.
+If you’re a small business owner, it’s important to consider your future plans when deciding which type of bankruptcy to file.
+For example, if you want to discharge your debt without a repayment plan and get a fresh start, Chapter 7 bankruptcy may be the best option for you.
+However, if you plan on continuing to do business, you may want to file Chapter 13 bankruptcy so you can maintain relationships with your vendors and suppliers.

 - Sole Proprietorship – A sole proprietor is not a separate legal entity.
-Therefore, you and your business are considered the same and are liable for business debt on equal terms.
+This means you and your business are equally liable for personal and business debts.